 When a pharmaceutical company works in partnership with the NHS, this is normally known as ‘joint working’; where both the company and the NHS contribute financially, provide skills, knowledge and other resources.

 Novartis has been involved in over 140 joint working initiatives across the UK since 2011.
 We’re proud to invest around seven times the industry average each year and believe joint working is vital to help NHS Trusts adopt sustainable models of care that deliver tangible benefits to patients

-Joint working initiatives can re-shape, improve and optimise the care patients receive.
-When Novartis embarks on a joint working project with the NHS, our common goal is to improve patient outcomes by working together, and Novartis is guided by our committment to patients , our pledge to patients worldwide.
-It outlines what patients can expect from us, including a commitment to acting with integrity, providing them access to innovative, high quality medicines and getting their input to improve services.
+Joint working initiatives can re-shape, improve and optimise patient care.
+When Novartis embarks on a joint working project with the NHS, our common goal is to improve patient outcomes by working together, and Novartis is guided by our commitment to patients, our pledge to patients worldwide.
+It outlines what patients can expect from us, including a commitment to acting with integrity, providing them access to innovative, high quality medicines and incorporating patients’ insights to improve services.

 "We were really pleased to officially open the new Ophthalmology Treatment Room at University Hospital.
 Our partnership with Novartis allowed us to buy new equipment and renovate the room.
 It means that we can now offer patients treatment for retinal eye conditions in Coventry as well as Rugby, improving access for patients across our area."